 Instance Operating System: Centos 6.5 x64.

-Although just a small sample of what Zephyr and cloud environments can scale to, this brief article highlights both the benchmark and cloud environment scaling.
-Though Zephyr hasn’t been released publically yet, it’s easy to see how this type of controlled, scalable benchmark will assist in performance evaluations of a diverse set of environments.
-Look for more Zephyr based cloud performance analysis in the future.
+Although just a small sample of what Weathervane and cloud environments can scale to, this brief article highlights both the benchmark and cloud environment scaling.
+Though Weathervane hasn’t been released publicly yet, it’s easy to see how this type of controlled, scalable benchmark will assist in performance evaluations of a diverse set of environments.
+Look for more Weathervane based cloud performance analysis in the future.